Below are answers to some of the most frequently asked questions about LIGO.

 (a) that at least one source of short gamma ray bursts is merging neutron stars, and

-(b) that merging neutron stars are, in fact, responsible for generating the quantities of heavy elements that we observe througout the Universe.
+(b) that merging neutron stars are, in fact, responsible for generating the quantities of heavy elements that we observe throughout the Universe.
 This single detection resulted in rewriting the origin stories of many elements in the periodic table.

 The knowledge that astronomers gain from measuring gravitational waves could also improve our understanding of space, time, matter, energy, and their interactions.
 In so doing, we could revolutionize humanity’s knowledge and understanding of the nature of existence itself.
 Also, LIGO's impact on science in general will reach far beyond just the fields of astronomy and astrophysics.
 For more on that topic, visit Why Detect Them? in Learn More.